ikudriavtsev/chronologist_bot/README.md

     CHRONOLOGIST_VERIFY_TOKEN (Facebook app verify token)
     GOOGLE_APPLICATION_CREDENTIALS (Dialogflow integration)

-To use the settings from the heroku app:
+To use settings from the heroku app environment variables:

     env `heroku config -s` python app.py
+**NOTE**: this will **not** set `GOOGLE_APPLICATION_CREDENTIALS`, as it expects a json file.
+However, this file is base64 encoded as heroku environment variable, so it can be used as follows:

+    env `heroku config -s`
+    echo $GOOGLE_PRIVATE_KEY | base64 --decode > private_key.json
+    python app.py

 ## Tests